Skip to content

 0ApplicationYou apply.
 48-hour response.

-1DiscoveryOne-week paid sprint: scope, design system, technical plan, fixed quote.
+1DiscoveryShort paid sprint: scope, design system, technical plan, agreed scope for the build.

 2KickoffRepo set up, infra spun up, design in production from week one.